Student Vocal Ensembles

 "I actually joined Chorus as a sophomore because I had virtually no choral experience before coming to Smith...there is an instantaneous sense of belonging I feel when I sing with a choir.
 This kind of connectivity has enriched my time at Smith and has continued into Glee Club.
 I cannot imagine what my experience at Smith would be without Chorus and Glee Club." – Caitlin Snow '13

 A wide variety of opportunities is available to both new and veteran choral singers:

 The acclaimed Glee Club is open by audition to women in all of the upper classes, including Ada Comstock scholars.
 The group rehearses twice weekly and performs at all-college events and choral concerts, including Montage, Autumn Serenade, and Vespers.
 They also tour in the U.S. during the year, performing at schools, colleges and universities on the East coast and in the Midwest.
 The group performs a diverse repertoire, including the premiere women's choral pieces from Western art music, new works commissioned specifically for the group, and jazz, contemporary, and folk music.
 Each spring, men's glee clubs from colleges such as Harvard, Rutgers, the Naval Academy, the University of Michigan, and the University of Virginia collaborate with the Glee Club in performances of major works that have included Carmina Burana, Beethoven's Ninth Symphony, and Brahms's German Requiem.
 The Glee Club is often heard at annual conventions of the American Choral Directors Association and the National Collegiate Choral Organization.

-Audition information: Auditions are held at the beginning of each semester and include vocalizing, sight-reading, singing a song of your choice (optional, please bring a minimum of one copy), and a discussion of your commitment to the Chorus.
+Audition information: Auditions are held at the beginning of each semester and include vocalizing, sight-reading, singing a song of your choice (optional, a cappella or with accompaniment), and discussing your commitment to the Chorus.
 All are encouraged to audition!
 Singers will be chosen based on their potential, musical background & skills, and commitment to the group.
 Please contact Joseph Baldwin, conductor of the Chorus, for more information: firstname.lastname@example.org.